-- Expansion of a nonconforming use requires Board approval in accordance with the procedures and criteria in Article 2 for conditional uses. - The use may be changed to a lesser nonconforming use, either in extent or intensity, if the Director determines that the impacts of the new use are less than those of the existing nonconforming use.
+- c.
+Nonconforming Uses.
+Use of land or buildings that legally existed prior to the adoption or amendment of this code, but which could not be commenced under the terms of this code or subsequent amendment are considered nonconforming uses.
+A nonconforming use may continue to exist subject to the following: - 1.
+Expansion of a nonconforming use requires Board approval in accordance with the procedures and criteria in Article 2 for conditional uses. - 2.
+The use may be changed to a lesser nonconforming use, either in extent or intensity, if the Director determines that the impacts of the new use are less than those of the existing nonconforming use.
 Accommodating the new use shall not increase any other non-conformances that may exist. - If the nonconforming use ceases its operation for a continuous period of one year, it shall not be reopened and the building or structure where such use previously existed shall be used only for a conforming use. - d.
 Nonconforming Lots.
 Any platted lots that legally existed prior to the adoption or amendment of this code, but which could not be platted under the terms of this code or subsequent amendment are considered nonconforming lots.
 A nonconforming lot may continue to exist subject to the following: - Lots that existed at the time of enactment of the ordinance codified in this Title that do not meet the minimum area or frontage requirements of the zoning district in which they are located may be used as a building site.
 If Administrative or Board approval is required for a use on the lot, the lot size may be a factor in determining if the use is appropriate. - e.
 Nonconforming Site Conditions.
 Any site condition associated with a conforming use or structure (such as parking, driveways, or other non-structural site characteristic) in existence prior to adoption of these regulations but not in compliance with these regulations or subsequent amendments is considered a nonconforming site condition.
 Any change in use, expansion of the use, or expansion of the structure associated with the use shall terminate the legal status of the nonconforming site condition, except that in instances where a site plan is required for the proposed development activity, an administrative adjustment may be granted by the Director if: